 Please note, we will be standing up for the Union (quite literally), raising the profile of Britishness in Scotland, and flying the Red, White and Blue, when the SNP supporters march through Glasgow on Saturday 11 January 2019.

 If you can stand with us, please get in touch.
-If you can't stand with us please take this opportunity to support our very modest Yule Britannia Christmas Crowdfunder, which will help us take the fight to the Nats in the first 6 months of 2020.
-Please click here.
+If you can't stand with us please take this opportunity to support our Union Supporters programme from £1.15 a week (£5 a month) and help us take the fight to the Nats daily!
+Click here.